- Foam rollers are a great way to relieve tension in your body

-Body rollers are a not only a great way to relieve tension in your body, but they are also a great self-care technique designed to optimize the health of your muscles and fascia.When you are dealing with unhealthy fascia, or even post-workout soreness and tightness, it is a great time to break out a body roller.
-With post-workout pain, your body can feel very tight, stiff, and sore, making everyday mundane activities slightly uncomfortable.
-With the use of a body roller, you can instantly feel that tension break down.
-While that tension in your tissue and joints are being released, you are also doing wonders for you body, like: enhancing athletic performance through improved mobility in your body, improving that part of your body’s relationship with it’s neighboring muscle tissue, and also maintaining healthy tissue quality through regular self-massage using a roller.
+Foam rollers or body rollers are a not only a great way to relieve tension in your body, but they are also a great self-care technique designed to optimize the health of your muscles and fascia.When you are dealing with unhealthy fascia, or even post-workout soreness and tightness, it is a great time to break out a foam roller.
+After an intense workout, or conversely a lot of sitting, your body can feel very tight, stiff, and sore.
+This can make everyday activities slightly uncomfortable and more challenging.
+With the use of a foam roller, you can often instantly feel that tension melt away as you increase circulation and soften the tissues in your body.
+While that tension in your tissue and joints is being released, you are also doing other wonders for you body, like: enhancing athletic performance through improved mobility in your body, improving that part of your body’s relationship with it’s neighboring muscle tissue, and also maintaining healthy tissue quality through regular self-massage using a roller.

-- That answer can vary depending on the area and the level of pain in that area.
-It is best to start off really gentle and roll lightly along the targeted muscle group.
+- That answer can vary depending on the area of the body and the what you are experiencing.
+It is best to start off very gently and roll lightly along the targeted muscle group.
 If an area is too sensitive, it is advised to slow down the rolling and not cause any more discomfort in that area.
-Keep the body as relaxed as possible while rolling out your body, and maintain steady breaths.
+Keep the body as relaxed as possible while rolling out your body, and maintain full and steady breathing.
 When you are finished rolling out, you want to be in a parasympathetic state, or, a “rest and digest” state, which promotes relaxation and recovery.